-Places are offered to 24 new girls into the school at 7+ (Year 3) based on their performance in the admissions assessment and interviews.
+Places are offered to 24 new girls into the school at 7+ (Year 3) based on their performance in the admissions assessment.
 Parents should submit a completed application form during the designated periods set out on the school website.
-All applicants are invited for assessment, before which a reference will be requested from their current school.
+All applicants are invited for assessment, after which a reference will be requested from their current school for those girls invited to return in January.

-The initial assessment is typically held in late November of the year prior to entry and will include English and Mathematics.
+The initial assessment is held in the Autumn Term of the year prior to entry and will include English and Mathematics.
 We are unable to provide past papers for this part of the process; the assessment is based on the national curriculum for Year 2.
-Those girls whose performance reaches the required standard are recalled in groups of 10 to 12 for an interview and group assessment.
+Those girls whose performance reaches the required standard are recalled in small groups for a group assessment.
 Offers of places are made in late January/early February and parents will be given a deadline by which they must accept the offer.
 At the point of acceptance a non-returnable deposit of £2000 is payable.